 It’s pretty obvious that, no matter what your skill level or experience, you will be able to make a great cup of espresso, cappuccino or iced latte with the Rivo.

 Keurig Rivo Lavazza Pods

 Delicato: medium roast, chocolate and citrus notes.
 Rainforest Alliance Certified.

 Decaf – decaf option, medium roast, smooth, citrus and dried fruit notes.

 Can you use regular K-cups in Rivo?
 No, this machine is only compatible with the Rivo-Lavazza coffee pods.

-Rivo reusable cups?!
-Unfortunately, they don’t have a reusable rivo pack in the offer, so you will not be able to use your own coffee (not yet, at least).
+Keurig Rivo reusable cup?!
+Unfortunately, they don’t have a refillable rivo cup in the offer, so you won’t be able to use your own coffee (not yet, at least).

 Keurig Rivo brew sizes?!
 The Rivo offers two brew sizes 1.4 and 2.8 oz.
 That’s like single and double espresso shot.
-But, that’s just an espresso.
-When you add frothed milk, you’ll get a proper sized drink.
+But, that’s an espresso.
+When making lattes and cappuccinos you will add milk and get a proper size drink (normally 6 – 8 ounces).